stoodx/obfuscation/ReadMe.txt

   - Parser will skip the file if it will meet "#define __NO__OBFUSCATION".
 You should not use that directive in the following combinations: "//#define __NO__OBFUSCATION" or "/*#define __NO__OBFUSCATION*/".
   - Parser doesn't make an obfuscation for single character, only for a string.
-  - Before start ot the project make its backup copy (recommend).
+  - Before start ot the project make its backup copy (optional).
   - Before run of "Parser o" the old temp directory TEMP_OBFUSCATION doesn't must exist in the code directory.
   - If "Parser o" returns the error ("1"), then MS Visual Studio stops the build.
   - If "Parser r" returns the error ("1"), then the build will be incomplete.
   - Builded project cannot be used for debuging, because the source code will not fit the builded code.

-Example of building log:
+Example of output log:

 1>------ Rebuild All started: Project: Test, Configuration: Debug Win32 ------ 1>